-Appendix A will outline the specific times the school is open from and the time morning and afternoon registration takes place.
-Each class/form teacher/tutor has the responsibility for keeping an accurate record of attendance.

-The attendance register must be completed by the class teacher.
-(Attendance code / and \setminus for pupils who are present.)
+The school gates are open from 8:35 am.
+Morning registration takes place at 8:45am and afternoon registration at 1:00.
+Each class teacher has the responsibility for keeping an accurate record of attendance.
+The attendance register must be completed by the class teacher by 9.00 am or (Attendance code / and \ for pupils who are present.)